 If you don’t want the councillor to have your complaint please let us know why and what you are concerned about.
 The Monitoring Officer will then decide whether they can, or should, proceed with the matter anonymously.

 If they decide that this information should not be withheld from the councillor, we will discuss this with you and agree how best to proceed.

 In certain exceptional circumstances where the matter complained about is very serious, we can proceed with an investigation or other action and disclose your name even if you have expressly asked us not to.
 We will not do this without telling you about it.

 The Monitoring Officer will try to acknowledge receipt of the complaint within ten working days of receiving it and, at the same time, write to the councillor.

-The councillor may, within five working days of receipt, make written representations to the Monitoring Officer which must be taken into account when deciding how the complaint should be dealt with.
+The councillor may, within ten working days of receipt, make written representations to the Monitoring Officer which must be taken into account when deciding how the complaint should be dealt with.
 Representations received after this time may be taken into account, at the discretion of the Monitoring Officer, but won’t be considered after the Monitoring Officer has issued the initial assessment of the complaint.